Toilet Training

 Your child may still be in nappies at this stage, but ‘no nappy time’ will help them to progress.

-Choosing the right time and avoid busy times of year or times of change is a good start.
+Choosing the right time and avoiding busy times of year or times of change is a good start.
+Good times to sit on the toilet are just after they wake up, 30 mins after mealtimes, or when you recognise they need to go.

 Have you learnt the signs that your child needs to go, like crouching or finding a quiet space?
-If they’re not aware of when they are wet or soiled you can help by adding a lining to their nappy, or wearing pants underneath.
+If they’re not aware of when they are wet or soiled you can help by adding a toilet paper lining to their nappy, or wearing pants underneath.

-A personal hygiene routine and encouraging them to do things by themselves – like pulling up their own pants – is great for their independence.
+A personal hygiene routine and encouraging them to do things by themselves, like pulling up their own

 3. Toilet Time